UnderscorePoY/pokemon-routetwo/README.md

 ### 6. TODOS
 (from original RouteTwo)

-○ Fix move damage displays for weird moves, like Dragon Rage.
 ○ Add ability to indicate that a battle's EXP is split between some number of pokemon.
 ○ Add ability to preserve move slot orders.
 ○ Add ability to print strings into output.